 If you enjoy marijuana with a savory taste, then look no further than Blue Cheese.
 This indica-dominant (80%) strain dominates your senses with its cheesy aroma and delicious creamy taste.
 It is a cross of Blueberry and UK Cheese and was developed in Europe.

 Blue Cheese is a relatively potent strain with THC levels up to 20% and has a CBD content that can reach 2%.
-It a favorite amongst medicinal marijuana patients, who use it to address various health conditions, including:
+It a favorite among medicinal marijuana patients, who use it to address various health conditions, including:

 It’s not just medicinal cannabis consumers who love Blue Cheese either.
 Recreational Blue Cheese consumers describe its effects as uplifting, relaxing, and ultimately sedating.